 I don't know how all of this works, because I'm not in a similar situation.
 My best friend had issues with an ex- and visitation, and she had to get an attorney.
 I'm thinking maybe it'd be good for you to get some proper legal advice.

 Legal aspects aside, I don't think I'd send my child to go spend the summer with someone she's never met (in her 10 years of life).
-There are so many ways this could end poorly.

 Again, my best friend had problems with her ex- not paying child support.
 I think they eventually took it out of his tax refund.
 But this was several years ago, and I don't know all the details.
 I think you should consult with an attorney to get the best advice.